Council for Economic Opportunities in Greater Cleveland assistance programs.

 The number and types of programs include applications for utility bill help from EHEAP, Head Start applications, job placement, and income tax assistance.
 While everyone will not qualify for support and there is a strict application process, the case managers do their best to assist the less fortunate.

 The program provides financial assistance concerning emergency payments for heating bills, natural gas, electricity for forced air heat.
-There is also assistance to pay for bulk heating type fuels such as oil, propane, coal, and wood to qualified applicants.
+The assistance is for families that have been disconnected by their energy company or have less than a 25 percent supply of bulk fuel in their tank or that threatened with disconnection of their utilities.
+There is also help to pay for bulk heating type fuels such as oil, propane, coal, and wood to qualified applicants.
 All applications are being sent to the Housing Services Office where they are processed and reviewed.
 The application period normally begins on November 1st and ends March 31st.
 The phone is (216) 518-4014.
 Call or visit to apply for the program.

 The agency provides services to those in need from the county during the summer months as well.
 The resource is known as the Summer Cooling Bill Program and it provides the eligible residents of Cuyahoga County with financial help to pay electricity bills.
 In addition to that people who are suffering from life threatening illnesses are entitled to free air conditioners or box fans from Council for Economic Opportunities in order to cool their home and make their life easier.

 Another energy bill assistance program/benefit is the Fuel Fund.
 CEOGC runs this for the counties of Cuyahoga, Ashtabula, Lake, Lorain and Geauga.
 Grants can help pay utility and electric bills of the companies including Cleveland Electric Illuminating Company, Ohio Edison, and Toledo Edison.